Top of the page

 In children, vaginitis is most often caused by chemicals found in bath products, soaps, and perfumes.
 It can also be caused by bacteria, yeast, or other germs.

-Not washing the vaginal area, wearing tight clothing, or being sexually abused may also make vaginitis more likely.
+Not washing the vulva, wearing tight clothing, or being sexually abused may also make vaginitis more likely.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.